AndreiOver6411/AndreiOver6411/README.md

 - 👋 Hi, I’m @Andrei_Ladyhin
-- 👀 I’m interested in ...
+- 👀 I’m interested in python collaboration
 - 🌱 I’m currently learning IT OVERONE company
 - 💞️ I’m looking to collaborate on Python-developer
 - 📫 How to reach me ladyhin1964@gmail.com, 6176718@mail.ru